Are you looking to move? Learn how to estimate your home’s value so you can buy and sell with confidence.

 In a perfect world, Properly is able to locate a group of comparables that sold very recently, share all the same features as your home, are located on the same street as yours and have a similar location.
 Unfortunately for the valuation process, homes are seldom the exact same, so we have to weigh these four categories to determine the most accurate matches for your home and adjust for the similarities and differences.

-The ProperPrice™ Report is a fast and free way for you to learn the value of your home.
-It is automatic and always up-to-date meaning you can track it over time.
-It was developed by a team of technology experts and real estate professionals.
-The ProperPrice™ Report has been rigorously tested on over 150,000+ sold homes (and counting!).
+If you’re in the City of Toronto, Calgary, or Ottawa, you can get an automatic, accurate and free home valuation with a a ProperPrice™ Report.
+Your report is always up-to-date meaning you can track your home value over time.
+ProperPrice™ Reports were developed by a team of technology experts and real estate professionals, and have been rigorously tested on over 150,000+ sold homes (and counting!).

 The underlying technology is called an Automated Valuation Model (AVM).
 Properly’s AVM considers all the key attributes of a home, as well as hundreds of thousands of other data points to deliver a valuation.
 Using over 75 distinct data sources, we model the effects of market trends on your particular home.
 By building an AVM, we are able to offer our customers a remarkably accurate home valuation tool in a matter of minutes.